 There are several ways you can obtain a copy of your marriage certificate:

-At our City Hall location (1 Dr. Carlton B. Goodlett Place, Room 190, San Francisco) you may fill out a request between the hours of 8:00 am to 4:45 pm.
-A valid photo identification will be required.
-The fee is $15 per copy.
-Payment may be made by cash, Visa, Mastercard, check (with preprinted name and address), or money order payable to SF Assessor-Recorder.
+With a valid photo ID, you can visit our main office and submit your request between the hours of 8:00 am to 4:45 pm.
+The fee is $15 per copy and a payment can be made by cash, credit/debit (Visa, Mastercard, and Discover), personal check or money order payable to SF Assessor-Recorder.

 Over the phone or via the Internet: